Vivecboots/Jobofcron/README.md

 - ``scheduler.py`` – spaces applications over time with configurable breaks.
 - ``storage.py`` – persists profiles, skill snapshots, and the queued application backlog to JSON for iterative learning.
 - ``cli.py`` – a command line utility for updating preferences, adding skills, planning application pacing, generating tailored documents, queueing applications, and sourcing direct-apply leads from Google.
-- ``job_search.py`` – SerpAPI-backed helpers that query Google, flag aggregator domains, and filter for company-owned listings.
+- ``job_search.py`` – helpers for Google (SerpAPI) and Craigslist searches, including aggregator filtering for company-owned listings.
 - ``job_matching.py`` – heuristics that analyse job descriptions, surface questions for the candidate, and suggest resume updates.
-- ``document_generation.py`` – renders quick-turn resume and cover-letter drafts tailored to a posting and the stored profile.
+- ``document_generation.py`` – renders quick-turn resume and cover-letter drafts tailored to a posting and the stored profile, with optional AI-powered generation when an OpenAI key is available.
 - ``application_queue.py`` – manages the persisted queue of scheduled applications and their statuses.
-- ``application_automation.py`` – wraps Playwright for direct company-site submissions.
+- ``application_automation.py`` – wraps Playwright for direct company-site submissions, including dedicated flows for Greenhouse and Lever.
 - ``worker.py`` – background runner that refreshes documents and processes the queue over time.

 ### Running the CLI